 Beta-carotene is also a form of vitamin A found in liquid supplements.
 There is no upper limit for beta-carotene.

-Ensure you inform your primary care physician about your supplements, as they have the potential to interact with your medications.
+Talk to your about any vitamins and supplements you take, as they have the potential to interact with your medications.
 In addition, if you experience any uncomfortable side effects after taking your liquid multivitamin, call your doctor right away.